A new formal agreement ‘begins in an extraordinary time’ of pandemic, poverty and unrest

 Tags: 223rd general assembly 2018, covenant presbyterian church san antonio, donna miller, ellen sherby, equipping for mission involvement, eradicating systemic poverty, matthew 25 invitation, office of public witness, poor peoples campaign, presbyterian disaster assistance, presbyterian hunger program, presbyterian mental health network, presbyterian mission agency, rev dr liz theoharis, rev. dan milford, rev. dr. laurie kraus, Rev. Jimmie Hawkins, rev. kate murphy, rev. rebecca barnes, shinnecock nation, The Grove Presbyterian Church

-Ministries: Gender & Racial Justice, Mental Health Ministry 2021, National Hunger & Poverty, Enough for Everyone, Presbyterian Hunger Program, Presbyterian Disaster Assistance, Compassion, Peace and Justice, Office of Public Witness
+Ministries: Gender, Racial and Intercultural Justice, Mental Health Ministry, National Hunger & Poverty, Enough for Everyone, Presbyterian Hunger Program, Presbyterian Disaster Assistance, Compassion, Peace and Justice, Office of Public Witness